DavidWittman/ansible-redis/README.md

 Along with the variables listed above, Sentinel has a number of its own configurables just as Redis server does.
 These are prefixed with `redis_sentinel_`, and are enumerated in the **Configurables** section below.

+## Installing redis from a source file in the ansible role

+If the environment your server resides in does not allow downloads (i.e. if the machine is sitting in a dmz) set the variable `redis_download` to false to prevent a http download from redis.io.
+In this case the source archive is copied towards the server over ssh and needs to be present in the `files/` folder.
+You should just download the source and keep the naming as used on the redis.io download page.
+If necessary adjust the `redis_version` variable to match your locally stored version.

 ## Configurables

 Here is a list of all the default variables for this role, which are also available in defaults/main.yml.
 One of these days I'll format these into a table or something.